 # Provide names to the columns in your data frame

 You will now have an R Output that looks, structurally, like the below (depending on your input data, of course):

 Supplemental Method - Making categories into numbers

 In the above example, the first column consists of text values, i.e. the labels of the months.
-To turn these into a scale using numbers from 1 to 12, add the following code between the last line in the code above:
+To turn these into a scale using numbers from 1 to 12, add the following code before the last line in the code above:

 # Get all unique months/labels in the first column